-Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
-The Company's accounts payable and accrued liabilities and convertible notes are due within one year.
+Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due (see Note 2 to the financial statements).
+The Company's accounts payable and accrued liabilities are due within one year.
+The Company's liquidity and operating results may be adversely affected if the Company's access to the capital markets is hindered, whether as a result of stock market conditions generally or as a result of conditions specific to the Company.
 The Company's approach to managing liquidity risk is to ensure it will have sufficient liquidity to meet liabilities when due.
-The Company's liquidity and operating results may be adversely affected if the Company's access to the capital markets is hindered, whether as a result of stock market conditions generally or as a result of conditions specific to the Company.
-As at August 31, 2013, the Company has cash of \$137,657 to settle current liabilities of \$261,288 (see Notes 2 and 12 to the unaudited condensed interim financial statements).
+As at November 30, 2013, the Company has cash of \$41,010 and marketable securities of \$194,846 to settle current liabilities of \$94,669.
+To maintain the leases on its mineral properties, the Company has payment obligations of approximately \$154,000 over each of the next nine years.